mapproxy/mapproxy/doc/configuration_examples.rst

       url: https://username:mypassword@example.org/service?
       layers: securelayer

+.. _http_proxy:

 Access sources through HTTP proxy
 =================================

 MapProxy can use an HTTP proxy to make requests to your sources, if your system does not allow direct access to the source.
 You need to set the ``http_proxy`` environment variable to the proxy URL.
+This also applies if you install MapProxy with ``pip`` or ``easy_install``.

 On Linux/Unix::